HungryHowies/NetBox-install-with-SAML/README.md

 ### Generate a key for SECRET_KEY

-Save the output for the configuration step below.
+Save the output from the step below.
 This will be added to Netbox configuration file.

 ```
 python3 /opt/netbox/netbox/generate_secret_key.py